konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 @namespace("com.example.analytics.v2")
 protocol Analytics {

   record Like {
     string type;
     Person actor;
     string object;
     long endTime;
   }

   record Person {
     string id;
     array<string> memberOf;
   }
 }

 ```

 Suppose there are multiple systems submitting activity streams to your analytics
-engine, and they will migrate to the new version of the schema at different times.
+engine, and they will migrate to the new schema at different times.
-Notice that the new schema (version 2) is not backward compatible with the original
+Since the new schema (version 2) is not backward compatible with the original
-schema (version 1).
-Consequently, you cannot take advantage of Avro's schema evolution
+one (version 1), you cannot take advantage of Avro's schema evolution
 features.
 You need to support both versions simultaneously.
 If you receive an Activity record
 based on the original schema, you must create a new record enriched with the
 additional information about the user in accordance with the new schema.